Amending Tax Returns

 Why would you file an amended tax return?

 If you have reported incorrect information on your original return, like filing status, dependents, total earnings, deductions, or credits, you should amend that.
 You don’t need to amend your return if you make math mistakes; the IRS will correct your filing errors.

 Do you need to file a modification for your tax refund?

 We can help you decide if you should make a tax change, or if you’re eligible for a tax break.
-Just call us at (888) 224-3004
+Contact us today for a free tax consultation.

 If you need help with your federal tax return, or any of your previously filed taxes or schedules, we’re here to help.
 Filing for your tax amendment, online, or in paper form, takes a significant amount of time, and in order to avoid penalties and interest, it is vital to act swiftly.
 A professional can help figure out the status of your state tax liability.